SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 characters, or an older character trying to convince younger characters that he is “with it”).
 A character may only have one version of Age.

-Age (R2)
+**Age (R2)**

 The Disadvantage is the same, only more so.
 Instead of being a teenager, the character is a preteen child.
 Instead of being just past middle age, the character is old.
 The roleplaying situations are basically the same, but the effects are more dramatic.

-Restrictions/Notes: An old character receives +1 to the diﬃculty of physical actions — those that rely on Agility, Mechanical, and Strength — that require unusual exertion (running, jumping, ﬁghting, etc.).
-A young character adds 1 to the diﬃculty of all mental actions — those that use Knowledge, Perception, or Technical — when attempting to solve “adult” problems or interact with adults.
+Restrictions/Notes: An old character receives +1 to the diﬃculty of physical actions -- those that rely on Agility, Mechanical, and Strength -- that require unusual exertion (running, jumping, ﬁghting, etc.).
+A young character adds 1 to the diﬃculty of all mental actions -- those that use Knowledge, Perception, or Technical -- when attempting to solve “adult” problems or interact with adults.
 Players should roleplay both versions true to type.
 Two Disadvantages suitable for association with this one include Reduced Attribute (especially for Age: Old) and Hindrance.

 Characters may be “young” or “old” and not take this Disadvantage.
-Older characters in good shape have no problems jogging, lifting, ﬁghting, or whatever, and young, intelligent people can often interact and think just as well — if not better — than adults.
+Older characters in good shape have no problems jogging, lifting, ﬁghting, or whatever, and young, intelligent people can often interact and think just as well -- if not better -- than adults.
 This Disadvantage addresses those characters, young and old, who can’t keep up as easily.

-Bad Luck (R2)
+**Bad Luck (R2)**

 The character is exceptionally unlucky.
 This Disadvantage is under the gamemaster’s control most of the time.
 The easiest way to handle it is, whenever the player rolls a Critical Failure but something bad